umor/ContingentValuation/README.md

 # now, after having prepared "devtools"
 # you should be ready to install "ContingentValuation"
-# directly from github by wrting
+# directly from github by writing
 install_github('ContingentValuation', 'umor')
 ```